Karori: School enrolment zone

-Karori is within the enrolment zones for St Patrick's College, Wellington, Wellington College, Wellington Girls' College, Wellington High School,Samuel Marsden, Karori West Normal School, and Karori Normal School.
+Karori is within the enrolment zones for St Patrick's College, Wellington, Wellington College, Wellington Girls' College, Wellington High School, Samuel Marsden, Karori West Normal School, and Karori Normal School.

 Wellington Teachers' Training College

 Stage one of purpose built faculties to hold the Wellington Teachers' Training College were complete in 1969 on the site 26–40 Donald Street.
 It has a rich history with many notable New Zealanders attended and teaching there.
 Other names include the Wellington College of Education.
 This campus was the home of Victoria University of Wellington Faculty of Education briefly with some controversy until 2016 when the Faculty moved to the Kelburn campus.
-Construction of a retirement village on the site is underway in 2020 with the company Ryman purchasing the site in 2017.

-Secondary school

-Samuel Marsden Collegiate School is a composite private Anglican girls' school on Karori Road in Marsden Village.
-It offers classes from new entrants to Year 13.
-In 2014 it had a roll of 502.
+Ryman Healthcare purchased the site in 2017 with the intention of developing a retirement village on the site.
+This project did not proceed and the site was sold to Gibbons Co. who started construction of a residential estate to be known as Campbell Village.